A Complete Guide to the Best Temperature Settings for Your Hot Tub

 Keep in mind that your temperature settings will depend on ambient temperature.
 If you’re in Arizona, you will need to manipulate the temperature settings less than if you live in Vancouver.
 As a result, your situation is best handled by a conversation with your local dealer.

-How Cold is Too Cold for a Hot Tub or Swim Spa?
+How Cold is Too Cold for a Hot Tub?

 Other than turning down your system all the way, here’s a couple of tricks we have seen to help your hot tub not do its job and chill out a little bit: